runningpoem30/Intel-Unnati-/README.md

-# Intel-Unnati
-Team - Tensor Titans
-Project - Introduction to GenAI and Simple LLM Inference on CPU and Finetuning of LLM Model to Create a Custom Chatbot
 # Project README: Inference on CPU and Fine-Tuning of LLM Model to Create a Custom Chatbot

 ## Team Name: Tensor Titans